 After you’ve double-checked your filings for these common errors for Form W-2, you should be good to submit your filing to the IRS and any applicable states.

-Once you’ve submitted these forms to the IRS either electronically or via mail and have received their “Accepted” status, then your filing obligation has been satisfied.
+Once you’ve submitted these forms to the IRS either electronically using an authorized transmitter, using the SSA BSO portal, or via mail and have received their “Accepted” status, then your filing obligation has been satisfied.

-If you’d like a full breakdown of Form W-2, take a look at our article, Mastering Form W-2: The Essential Guide or download our Guide: Understanding IRS Form W-2 below to learn more.
+If you’d like a full breakdown of Form W-2, take a look at our article, Mastering Form W-2: The Essential Guide or learn more here:

 BoomTax, The Boom Post, and its affiliates do not provide tax, legal or accounting advice.
 This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for, tax, legal or accounting advice.
 You should consult your own tax, legal and accounting advisors prior to engaging in any transaction.